 At the Integrated International School, we recognise that every person is different, and each have their own strengths.
 We embrace individuality and understand that learning is not a one-size fits all approach, and we love that uniqueness!
 IIS provides a learning environment where out-of-the-box thinking is encouraged and celebrated.
-For students who are on the autism spectrum (ASD), our specialists understand that an autistic mind is often complex and reveals the power of neurodiversity.
+For students who are on the autism spectrum (ASD), our special needs education specialists understand that an autistic mind is often complex and reveals the power of neurodiversity.
 There are so many positive traits often associated with those on the autism spectrum, including but not exclusive of:

 - Up to 40% faster at problem-solving than a neurotypical person